 Characterization of gullies was done for two subwatersheds, Lower Butano and Tributary 1 (1,940 acres and 342 acres, respectively, Figure 1).
 Gullies were divided into segments based on similar physical characteristics.
-For each gully segment, the attributes described in Table 1 were collected based on interpretation from the photos.
+For each gully segment, the attributes described in Table 1 and Table 2 were collected based on interpretation from the photos.
 These attributes were used to further characterize gully activity, road related gullying and hydrologic connectivity of gullies.

 FIELD used for characterization of gullies.
 DESCRIPTION GULLY ID Unique ID of each gully segment.
-YEAR Air photo year gully first observed: 1928,1943, 1963, 1982, 2005, 2016 WIDTH (ft) Average gully top width for each photo year was measured in 5 foot increments (i.e. 5, 10, 15).
-Measurements were made in GIS from the georectified photos.
+YEAR Air photo year gully first observed: 1928,1943, 1963, 1982, 2005, 2016, 2018 WIDTH (ft) Average gully top width of each gully segment per photo year was measured in 5 foot increments (i.e. 5, 10, 15).
+Measurements were made in GIS from the georectified photos and images.
 Accuracy of this measurement depends on how well the gully edge can be identified in the photos, which is a function of gully exposure, degree of vegetation, presence of shadows in the photos and/or photo resolution.
-Width of an entire gully was calculated as the sum of each gully segment length times its width, divided by number of segments.
 LENGTH (ft) Length of each gully segment ΑCTIVITY Qualitative and relative classifications of gully activity based on the degree of gully wall vegetation and/or changes in gully morphology and width from the previous photo.
-(See Table 2 for detailed definitions of activity classifications.)
-A: Active P: Partially Active D/I: Dormant/Indeterminate LOCATION Location of gully on hillslope based on the following criteria: Valley Bottom: Gullies and/or incised channels following watercourses along the larger valley bottoms.
+(See Table 2 for detailed definitions of activity classifications.) • A: Active • P: Partially Active • D/I: Dormant/Indeterminate LOCATION Location of gully on hillslope based on the following criteria: Valley Bottom: Gullies and/or incised channels following watercourses along the larger valley bottoms.
 Many of these are older features that predate the 1943 and 1928 photos.
 Swale: Gullies located in topographic swales.
 The drainage area of the swale is generally much smaller than that of a valley and, in most cases, an incised watercourse does not appear to have existed prior to gully development.
-Hillside: Gullies that largely developed on a mostly a planar hillside Flute: Small (< 100 ft long) gullies that have incised into sidewalls of larger gullies.
-ROAD ASSOCIATION Qualitative determination if the gully is a result of road activities Y: Gully most likely caused by the road, typically by concentrated road runoff P: Possible road association N: Not associated with a road U: Unknown - not determined HYDROLOGIC LINKED Qualitative determination if the gully is linked to a watercourse.
+Hillside: Gullies that largely developed on a mostly a planar hillside Flute: Small (&lt; 100 ft long) gullies that have incised into sidewalls of larger gullies.
+ROAD ASSOCIATION Qualitative determination if the gully is a result of road activities.
+This would include the gullies that formed along roads as a result of water being diverted along the road bed, formed below the road when interpreted to be the result of runoff being discharged off of the road prism, are gullied-out road prisms at stream crossings, and gullies extending upslope of a road cut and interpreted to be the result of the road cut intercepting groundwater and forming a knickpoint that erodes upslope. • Y: Gully most likely caused by the road, typically by concentrated road runoff • P: Possible road association • N: Not associated with a road • U: Unknown - not determined HYDROLOGIC LINKED Qualitative determination if the gully is linked to a watercourse.
 Any gully system that drains into a watercourse is considered to be hydrologically linked.
+Gullies that drain into agricultural ponds or catch basins are assumed not to be hydrologically connected.
+Small gullies located in upper portion of the hillside and which do not appear to extend down to a watercourse are also assumed not to be hydrologically connected.
 Y: Hydrologically linked CB: Drains into a catch basin (agricultural pond) and therefore the coarse grained sediment is not hydrologically linked.
 P: Possibly linked N: Not linked SUBWATERSHED Tributary 1, or Lower Butano